charlotterotner/Fake-News-Analysis/README.md

 ### Data Source:
 We found a data set from Kaggle which contains over 2,000 news articles that have been classified as real or fake.
 The data set is easily downloaded as a csv file which will add to our database.

-Source based Fake News Classification from Kaggle
+Link to Kaggle Data Source: [Source based Fake News Classification](https://www.kaggle.com/datasets/ruchi798/source-based-news-classification)

 ### Questions we want to answer with the data: